Mobinafshari/react-boilerplate/README.md

 <p><strong>PWA is ready</strong>, you can update manifest in vite.config.ts and replace variables that you want also replace icons in public/icons folder.
 </p>
 <p>Replace public/favicons.ico for your custom favicon</p>
+<p><strong>The default fonts</strong> have been set, to change them just replace your fonts in src/assets/fonts and then change _font.scss file in src/styles/base/_font.scss</p>